-A. On August 2, 2017, the Equestrian Preserve Committee reviewed those sections of Article 5 and the Development Review Manual that pertain to the Equestrian Preserve Area or equestrian activities and uses.
-The Committee recommended approval of Ordinance No. 2017-11 and Resolutions No. R2017-40 with a to vote. В. On August 9, 2017, the Planning, Zoning and Adjustment Board recommended of Ordinance No. 2017-11 and Resolutions No. R2017-40 with a to vote.
+- A. On August 2, 2017, the Equestrian Preserve Committee reviewed those sections of Article 5 and the Development Review Manual that pertain to the Equestrian Preserve Area or equestrian activities and uses.
+The Committee recommended approval of Ordinance No. 2017-11 and Resolutions No. R2017-40 with a unanimous vote (4-0).
+Sergio Guerreiro and Carol Cohen were absent.
+There is currently one vacancy on the Committee. - B. On August 9, 2017, the Planning, Zoning and Adjustment Board recommended approval of Ordinance No. 2017-11 and Resolutions No. R2017-40 with a unanimous vote (5-0).
+Carol Coleman and Stephen Levine were absent.